 Full-time Undergraduate Student Fees and Grant Info

-Student Fees comprise of two elements:
+Student Fees comprise of three elements:

 - Student Contribution Charge